The Chilterns, a windmill & Bryant's Bottom

 - In 300 metres you come to the end of this field with a hedge directly ahead of you and a fieldgate on your left-hand side.
 Here [!] turn right to follow the hedge which is now on your left-hand side, your direction 130°.

-- In 75 metres [!] cross a stile in the hedge on your left and follow an arrow and clear path, half right, downhill, your direction 80°.
-In 130 metres pass between posts in a gap in the hedge by a Chiltern’s Way footpath sign, pass through light woodland and come out onto a bridleway, where you turn left, your direction 25 degrees.
+- In 75 metres [!] go through a metal kissing gate in the hedge on your left and follow an arrow and clear path, half right, gently downhill, your direction 80°.
+In 130 metres go through another metal kissing gate in a gap in the hedge by a Chiltern’s Way footpath sign, pass through light woodland and come out onto a bridleway, where you turn left, your direction 25 degrees.

 - Head downhill on this bridleway (on the line of Grim’s Ditch, very muddy in wet weather) and in 100 metres you pass Lily Farm (marked on the OS map) on your right-hand side, and come out on to a tarmac car lane where you turn left.

-- In 18 metres [!] turn right on to a car-wide track, signposted public bridleway, pass Iron Beech Cottage on your right, your direction 60°, into Monkton Wood.
-In 50 metres, by a two-armed footpath signs, some 15 metres before a four-armed footpath sign, turn half right, to pass through a wooden barrier in 10 metres.
+- In 18 metres [!] turn right on to a car-wide track, signposted public footpath, pass Iron Beech Cottage on your right, your direction 60°, into Monkton Wood.
+In 50 metres, by a two-armed footpath signs, some 15 metres before a four-armed footpath sign, turn half right, to pass by a wooden barrier in 10 metres.

 - Your route is more or less straight on along the edge of this mainly beech wood for about 2 km, in a south-easterly direction, avoiding as best you can any muddy sections by taking parallel paths on your left.[!]
 But beware, if you venture too far left you are likely to exit the wood in due course onto the wrong road [!].
 The correct route, in more detail:

-- In 1 km, having kept close to the right-hand edge of the wood, go straight on through wooden fence barriers at a major path crossing.
+- In 1 km, having kept close to the right-hand edge of the wood, and latterly with a post and three strand wire fence on your left, go straight on through wooden fence barriers at a major path crossing.
 In a further 500 metres go through a wooden swing gate to pass Cedar Cottage on your right-hand side.
 In another 80 metres cross a car road (Hampden Road) and continue straight on along a car-wide lane, Coleheath Bottom, signposted as a bridleway.

 - In 500 metres you pass Ringwood House on your right-hand side and then, 30 metres before a road T-junction , turn left on a signposted footpath, uphill into woods, your direction 50°.

-- In 300 metres you come out on to a car road by Spring Coppice Farm (marked on the OS map) where you turn left.
-In 125 metres turn right through a wooden kissing gate to join a signposted footpath, your direction 85°.
+- In 300 metres you come out on to a car road opposite the entrance to Spring Coppice Farm (marked on the OS map) where you turn left.
+In 125 metres turn right through a wooden kissing gate to join a signposted footpath across a grassy field, heading slightly left, your direction 85°.

 - In 120 metres go through another wooden kissing gate after passing between two small copses of trees, to follow a fence with concrete posts on your left-hand side.
 Head downhill and in 200 metres go under pylons and in 10 metres go through a wooden kissing gate.
 Now go straight on through the grounds of a house called Balnakeil, passing the house on your left-hand side, to head down its driveway and exit the driveway through its gates.
 In 50 metres you come down to a car road.